And it makes sense. Deeper customer relationships, more touch-points, and real-time customer support?

 The possibilities of SMS marketing are endless

-You must be buzzing with inspiration after reading these SMS marketing examples.
+You must be buzzing with inspiration after reading these examples for your eCommerce SMS marketing campaign.
 From gifting free coffees to educating users, you can take advantage of text messages in some form.
+Check out these creative SMS marketing campaigns and take note of some other great ideas for your eCommerce.

 Do you want to know the best part?